profphip/cmpt221-tmp/README.md

 ### Step 4: Import the `cmpt221` Repository
-We're importing instead of forking because you cannot control the visibility (i.e. public/private) of a fork.
+We're importing instead of forking because you cannot control the visibility (i.e. public/private) of a forked repository.
 I want you all to have the option to choose your privacy.

 1. Go to https://github.com/profphip/cmpt221-tmp
 2. Click the `<code>` button and copy the [HTTPS URL](https://github.com/profphip/cmpt221-tmp.git) provided in the drop down box